VirtualUtkarsh/Ubreathe/README.md

 ## Running it

 ### As a website
-Just open `popup.html` in any browser — it's fully self-contained.
-To host it:
-1. Rename `popup.html` to `index.html`.
+1. Make sure `index.html` and `app.js` are both uploaded to the same folder in your repo/host.
-2. Upload it to any static host (GitHub Pages, Netlify Drop, Vercel, etc.).
+2. Any static host works: GitHub Pages, Netlify Drop, Vercel, etc.
-3. Share the resulting URL.
+3. Open the resulting URL — no build step needed.

+**GitHub Pages specifically:**
+- Upload `index.html` and `app.js` together in one commit (Add file → Upload files) so the site is never live with one file updated and not the other.
+- If `index.html` already exists in the repo, uploading a new one with the same name replaces it — GitHub will show it as a modified file in the commit.
+- Settings → Pages should have Source set to "Deploy from a branch" → `main` → `/ (root)`.
+- After committing, allow ~30–60 seconds for the rebuild, then hard-refresh your browser (Ctrl+Shift+R / Cmd+Shift+R) since Pages/browsers cache aggressively.

 ### As a Chrome extension
-1. Keep `manifest.json` and `popup.html` together in one folder.
+1. Keep `manifest.json`, `popup.html`, `app.js`, and the `icons/` folder together in one folder.
-2. Go to `chrome://extensions` in Chrome.
+2. Go to `chrome://extensions`.
 3. Turn on **Developer mode** (top-right toggle).
-4. Click **Load unpacked** and select the folder.
+4. Click **Load unpacked** and select that folder.
 5. The Ubreathe icon appears in your toolbar — click it to open the popup.

-To share the extension with someone else, zip the folder and have them repeat steps 2–4 with your zip's contents.
+To share the extension with someone else, zip the whole folder and have them repeat steps 2–4 with the unzipped contents.

 ## Notes